Louis Moult: Preston agree deal for Motherwell striker

 The former Stoke trainee scored 18 goals in both the 2015-16 and 2016-17 seasons and is on 14 for the current campaign, giving him a tally of 50 in 98 appearances for the club.

-"We are sorry to see him go at this stage but he leaves with our thanks and best wishes," said manager Stephen Robinson.
+"If you would have said I would score 50 goals in two-and-a-half seasons I would have laughed at you.
+But that was just the icing on the cake for me."

+Motherwell manager Stephen Robinson says the Fir Park club had to consider the pros and cons of selling Moult now or letting his contract run down to the end of the season.

 "The player made clear he would not be extending his stay after the end of the season.
-So when the offer came from Preston, we had to weigh up whether the money would benefit the club against the risk and reward of keeping him and then allowing him to leave on a free.
+So when the offer came from Preston, we had to weigh up whether the money would benefit the club against the risk and reward of keeping him and then allowing him to leave on a free," Robinson said.

-"We accepted the offer based on that it would be best for all parties now that a club has agreed a contract with the player."
+"We accepted the offer based on that it would be best for all parties now."

 Motherwell made repeated bids to extend Moult's stay, while a summer offer from league rivals Aberdeen was rejected.